Michael-OvO/Burn-Detection-Classification/README.md

 ### Quick Start:

 The two easiest ways to get your feet wet is by directly running the notebooks created on Kaggle and Google Colab.
 The environments are already set up and you can directly train from scratch.
 (Aprox.
-4-5 hours for one complete set of training) You may also find the notebooks directly in the notebooks folder.
+4-5 hours for one complete set of training) You may also find the notebooks directly in the notebooks folder. **However, note that these notebook cannot achieve the accuracy as mentioned in the paper or in this repo, because the dataset was trained on a public dataset rather than my own dataset used for this project.
+(Unfortunately I am unable to release my own dataset used due to privacy issues, but I will release the trained weights on my own dataset)**

 **The Kaggle Notebook:**